 See how the weekend can hinder your progress?

 We have the solution.
-Our clients through a science based flexible dieting principles are equipped to handle the weekends:
+Our clients through science-based flexible dieting principles are equipped to handle the weekends:

 Without stress towards food